How Does Latitude Affect Climate

 Land and Sea Breezes: Local Climatic Variations

 Local variations in climate can also occur due to the differential heating of land and sea.
 During the day, land heats up more quickly than water, creating a low-pressure area over land and a high-pressure area over the sea.
-This results in a sea breeze, which brings cooler, moist air from the sea onto the land.
+Worth adding: this results in a sea breeze, which brings cooler, moist air from the sea onto the land.
 At night, the reverse occurs, with a land breeze flowing from land to sea.

 Frequently Asked Questions (FAQs)